nothingislost/obsidian-query-control/README.md

-## Obsidian Embedded Query Control
+## Obsidian Query Control

-This plugin adds additional functionality to Obsidian's [embedded query](https://help.obsidian.md/Plugins/Search#Embed+search+results) feature.
-The current version will add a control bar to each embedded query with various actions such as: collapse all, show context, sort, hide title, hide results, and copy results.
+This plugin adds additional functionality to Obsidian's [search/query](https://help.obsidian.md/Plugins/Search) feature.
+The current version will add a control bar to each embedded query with various actions such as: collapse all, show context, sort, hide title, hide results, render markdown, and copy results.

 Controls are added to embedded queries in Live Preview and Reading modes.